gvwilson/sensibleadventures/wrestler/wrestler.md

 They will be gone."

 Another moment of silence,
-and then Luft spits again.
+then Luft spits again.
 "Marvelous.
 Bloody fucking marvelous.
 First nobody's here, and now they're two days gone.
 I suppose we'll be cooking for them tonight, eh?"
-He sounds as though it would be a personal triumph.

 "They are two days gone."
-For the first time Argasdottir hears anger in the Nukilik's voice.
+For the first time Torvane hears annoyance in the Nukilik's voice.
 "You will not cook them supper tonight, little man."
-He starts to walk back to his skis.

-"Fucking sealfucker!"
+"I said I told you not to call me that!"
-Luft knocks Argasdottir's arm out of his way and strides through the snow.
+Luft knocks Torvane's arm out of his way and strides through the snow.

-Walker appears to ignore him.
+Walker ignores him.
 "It is not wise to rest the camels without feeding them," he tells Torvane calmly.

+"Hey!
+Look at me when I'm talking to you!"

+Walker turns back toward his skis.
-Luft swings roundhouse at the Nukilik.
+Luft swings roundhouse.
 Walker brings his spear up out of the snow and blocks the punch easily, twisting the spear and clubbing Luft in the head.
-The small man goes to one knee and draws his sword as he rises.
+The small man goes to one knee.
 His knit cap lies in the snow, revealing a leather and steel helmet on his head.

-He bellows and charges.
+Luft snarls,
+drawing his sword as he rises.
-The Nukilik reverses his spear and braces himself.
+Walker reverses his spear and braces himself.

 A sudden flash blinds them both.
-Someone howls at the magic glare, but Argasdottir cannot tell if it is her partner or their guide.
-The camel began barking furiously.
+The camel began blatting furiously.

 When Luft's vision clears he is sitting in the snow, his sword still in his hand, his head aching.
-Torvane is quieting the camel.
+Torvane is quieting the camels.
-Walker stands a few meters away with his hands still over his eyes.
+Walker stands a few meters away with his hands over his eyes.

-Argasdottir looks up.
+Torvane glances at her partner.
 "Serves you right," she says curtly.
 "Walker!
 Are your eyes all right?"

 The Nukilik lowers his hands and nods.
 There are tears on his cheeks.
-He looks at Argasdottir for a long instant, then stoops to pick up his spear.
+He looks at Torvane for a long instant, then stoops to pick up his spear.
 "We have lost time," he says.
 He walks back to his skis and straps them on.

-"Luft, all right?"
+"You all right?"
 Torvane helps her partner to his feet.

 Luft shakes her off and spits in the snow.